 The selection of goods and services that are priced to compile these indices is reviewed annually.
-The contents of the 2014 basket are described in an article Consumer Price Inflation: The 2014 Basket of Goods and Services (138.6 Kb Pdf) .
+The contents of the 2013 basket are described in an article Consumer Prices Index and Retail Prices Index: the 2013 Basket of Goods and Services (354.4 Kb Pdf) .
+An article describing the 2014 basket of goods and services is due to be published on 18 March 2014.
 The expenditure weights used to compile the indices are also updated each year.
 Additional details of the updated weights for 2013 are available from the National Statistics website in an article published on 26 April 2013 entitled Consumer Prices Index and Retail Prices Index: Updating Weights for 2013.
-An article detailing the updated weights for 2014 is due to be published on 25 April 2014.
+An article detailing the updated weights for 2014 is due to be published in late April 2014.

 Rates of change for the CPI and CPIH are calculated from unrounded index levels, rather than from the published indices, which are rounded to one decimal place.
 The use of unrounded indices increases the accuracy of the calculation.
 The unrounded index levels for the CPI and CPIH are available on request.
 By contrast, rates of change for the RPI and RPIJ are calculated from the published rounded indices.